Darkovian/AutoHookHumanized/README.md

 AutoHook is a FFXIV plugin that assists you while fishing

 This project is based on the great plugin created by InitialDet!
-Check it ou here: https://github.com/InitialDet/AutoHook
+Check it out here: https://github.com/InitialDet/AutoHook

 ## Installation